alexsmags/lead-saver-extension/README.md

 # Technologies

-This extension was built using JavaScript, CSS, HTML & JSON
+This extension was built using JavaScript, CSS, HTML & JSON.

 # Screenshots
 ### Chrome view